Cicko/react-native-boilerplate/README.md

 ```
 $ npm install
 ```
-Choose the name you always wanted
+Choose the name you always desired for your app
 ```
 $ react-native-rename "Avocado Milk App"
 ```